ORIGINAL TRIP IN 2018, UPDATED IN 2024

 Rouen

 Rouen is a beautiful town, which still has a lot of medieval elements.
 We initially visited as we discovered that there was a Raclette restaurant in Rouen 😉, but ended up loving our visit of the old town as well.
-We only visited Rouen shortly and did a walk from the Church of Jean d’Arc to the other side of the old town.
-I can imagine that doing a guided tour of Rouen is of added value, as it is a city with such an important history.
+I now visited Rouen twice, in 2018 and 2024 and I must admit it has gotten much more popular.
+If you are able to do so, try to join a walking tour.
+Rouen has a very interesting history, it is where Jeanne d’Arc was buried and it is very interesting to learn about it.

 Giverny